 - Do not smoke

 - Stop taking herbal supplements, NSAIDs, and aspirin.

 A tummy tuck is performed on an outpatient basis, and the duration varies for each patient depending on various factors.
 The step-by-step procedure of a tummy tuck is as follows:

-- Generally, tummy tuck surgery is performed under general anesthesia, so the surgeon will first administer anesthesia.
-If it is performed using the endoscopic method, local anesthesia can also be used.
+- Generally, tummy tuck surgery is performed under general anesthesia.
+Local anesthesia can also be used in some cases.

 - After administering anesthesia, the surgeon makes incisions in the treatment area.
 The nature of incisions may vary, depending on the type of surgery.
 Generally, the incisions are made:

 - Horizontally between the pubic hairline and belly button and around the navel for traditional abdominoplasty surgery

 - Horizontally between the navel and pubic hairline for a mini-abdominoplasty

 - Low in the public area, between the hip bones, for an extended Abdominoplasty